By Shanon Roberts, on 23 October 2020

 Email Marketing Section: 1:43 - 9:34

-Step 3: Build The Workflow
+Step 3: Building The Workflow

 Here are some best practices to keep in mind when building your workflow map:

-- Remember to set a delay between the emails.
+- Set a delay between emails.

 - Set filters so that future emails will only be sent if the contact opens or engages with previous emails.
 If the contact does not open or engage with any emails, the workflow can end, or they can receive an email asking if they are still interested.